Proof-Carrying Verification for ReLU Networks via Rational Certificates: PWL Semantics and Exact Encodings

 where $\sigma^{(i)}=\relu$ for hidden layers and typically $\sigma^{(L)}=\mathrm{id}$.
 Let $d_i := \dim(z^{(i)})$ and denote by $N:=\sum_{i=1}^{L-1} d_i$ the total number of ReLU coordinates.

 We will represent the network by a constraint system over the variable tuple

 The \emph{graph} of $\NN$ is the set

 Our first goal is to realize $\mathrm{Gr}(\NN)$ as a finite union of polyhedra obtained by eliminating internal variables from pattern-indexed polyhedra.
-This is the correct algebraic viewpoint for CASC: \emph{encoding is an extended formulation; semantics is projection.}
+This is the correct algebraic viewpoint for computer algebra: \emph{encoding is an extended formulation; semantics is projection.}